 Prof Suzanne Richards

-I joined the SAPC executive as an elected member in 2016, becoming the joint lead for the Primary Health Care Scientists (PHoCuS) Group with Dr Julia Hiscock in January 2018.
+I joined the SAPC executive as an elected member in 2016, becoming the joint lead for the Primary Health Care Scientists (PHoCuS) Group with Dr Julia Hiscock in January 2018 and am Conference Chair for the ASM 2020 in Leeds.

 In terms of background, I am a social scientist who has worked in academic primary care for over 15 years.
 In November 2017 I joined the University of Leeds as a professor of primary care research.
 Before that, I was the Deputy Director of the Exeter Clinical Trials Unit (ExeCTU) and senior lecturer in at the University of Exeter Medical School.